hhgiap241/k8s-demo-app/README.md

 - Service is also a load balancer which mean the service will actually catch the request and forward to whichever part that is least busy to handle this request.
 - To create a replica node.
 Instead of create a second part but we will define a blueprint for Pods and specify how many replicas you want to have.
-- And that component or that blueprint is called **deployment** which is another component of Kubernetes and in practice we won't working with pod or we won't creating pod.
-Instead, we will create a deploymnents specify how many replicas you want to scale up or scale down the number of replicas we need.
+- And that component or that blueprint is called **Deployment** which is another component of Kubernetes and in practice we won't working with pod or we won't creating pod.
+Instead, we will create a deploymnents specify how many replicas you want to scale up or scale down the number of replicas of pods we need.
-- Deployment is abstraction of Pods.
+- So Pod is the abstraction of containers and Deployment is abstraction of Pods.
 And we will work with Deployment more than with Pods.
 - Database can't be replicated via Deployment because database has a state which is its data.
 Meaning that if we have clones or replicas of the database, they would all need to access the same shared data storage, and we need some mechanism to handle this case to avoid insconsistency data.
 - Kubernetes offer another component called Statefulset.
 - This component specially for application like databases or any other stateful applications.
 Which means that database should be created by the StatefulSet instead of Deployment.